Popcorn maker

 A popcorn maker (also called a popcorn popper) is a machine used to make popcorn.
 Since ancient times, popcorn has been a popular snack food, produced through the explosive expansion of kernels of heated corn (maize).
-Charles Cretors invested commercial large-scale popcorn machines in the late 19th century.
+Charles Cretors invested in commercial large-scale popcorn machines in the late 19th century.
 Many types of small-scale home methods for popping corn also exist.

 Commercial popcorn machines are commonly found in movie theaters and carnivals, producing popcorn in a pan of hot oil, so approximately 45% of the calories are derived from fat.
 Hot-air popcorn poppers for home use appeared in the late 1970s; these produce popcorn with only 5% of its calories derived from fat.

 The majority of popcorn sold for home consumption is now packaged in a microwave popcorn bag for use in a microwave oven.
 As a result, the popularity of popcorn makers for home use has greatly decreased in the last few decades.